BEDDERS (speaking in 1984): Losing Mike means the start of 1984 has been turmoil for us.

 FEBRUARY 11: Michael Caine / If You Think There's Something is released

 The first single from the upcoming album (BUY 196) is released.
 It will eventually stall just outside the Top 10 at No11.

-WOODY: Sequence of events: 1) I record music at home.
-2) I play the tape to Carl and Matthew Sztumpf in a car on the way to I can’t remember where.
-Carl sings along to it, as though it’s an old song and says he’d written some lyrics the night before.
-The music fits perfectly.
-3) Band rehearse song.
-4) Song is recorded for Keep Moving and becomes the first single to be released from that album.
+WOODY: I played the tape to Carl and Matthew Sztumpf in a car on the way to I can’t remember where.
+Carl just started singing along to it as though it was an old song, and said he’d written some lyrics the night before.
+It was a miracle how he got everything to fit together so perfectly.
+We then rehearsed it as a band, recorded it for Keep Moving and it became the first single to be released from the album.

 SUGGS: He didn’t know who we were but his daughter was a Madness fan so she persuaded him to do it.

 CARL: Luckily, his people said that he was in London that week and was going to be at this gentleman’s club for five minutes.
 So if we turned up and taped him, he would do it.